elpres — electronic presentations

 4 Enhancements to elpres

-4.1 Use of named colors of xcolor
+4.1 Use named colors of the xcolor package

 \documentclass[11pt,16x9,svgnames]{elpres}